-- at or below freezing air temperatures at the surface,
+- at or below freezing air temperatures at the surface, and

 There are a number of ways to protect against frost damage, including:

-- Covering plants.
+- Cover plants.
 When plants are covered, frost can settle on a barrier rather than on the vegetation directly.
 For this reason, plants not in direct contact with the covering material have the highest level of protection.
 Woven fabrics, such as sheets, work best and can offer 2° to 5°F of added warmth.

 - Irrigate the soil and plant leaves before the frost arrives.
 This might sound strange considering water will freeze when the temperature drops, but rest assured there is a method to this madness.
 Moist soil is capable of holding up to four times more heat than dry soil.
 Likewise, if fruit trees have begun their yield, spraying the outside skin with water can actually help keep internal temperatures above freezing by allow the outside to freeze and create an insulating barrier.